About DeSIRA Programme

 - Joint construction of DeSIRA interventions in line with both EU & EU Member States development agendas and national priorities regarding agriculture and food systems

-- Linking research and innovation with a multi-stakeholder approach to contribute to impacts at scale addressing climate change with clusters of projects funded by EU and Member States
+- Linking research and innovation with a multi-stakeholder approach to contribute to impacts at scale addressing climate change and supporting agroecological approaches and other innovative approaches with clusters of projects funded by EU and Member States

 - Strengthening national research capacities both at individual and organizational levels to fully address urgent development challenges